Sadiq-Shaik/gittest/readme.txt

-this is main branch text file.
+this is feature/another-branch text file.